blckwhttt/Twine/README.md

 # 👋 Hello, it's me!
 (Frontend)

-Hi there!
-You've reached the holy grail — the frontend of our video calling and screen sharing app.
-Yes, this is the part users stare at 99% of the time (hopefully with joy).

-We're building a cozy place for communication where you can create a room, call your friends, and share your screen (even if it shows code that doesn't work yet).
+Welcome to the frontend repository of **Hello, it's me** — a next-generation messenger built primarily for gamers who value quality, speed, and freedom.

+We are building a space where communication is crystal clear, completely free, and void of harsh restrictions.
+No paywalls for higher bitrate, no artificial limits — just you and your squad.

+## 🎨 Design Philosophy
+We believe that "gamer aesthetic" doesn't have to mean aggressive red accents or cluttered interfaces.
+We follow a **Refined Gamer** approach:

+- **Minimalism & Modernity**: A clean interface aimed at performance and comfort.
+- **Violet Vibes**: We love the violet spectrum.
+It’s deep, calming, and stylish.
+- **Smart UX**: We don't leave you guessing.
+Expect helpful tooltips and clear explanations for complex audio/video settings.
+- **Onest Typography**: Using the *Onest* font for a friendly yet modern look that keeps things readable during long sessions.
+- **Glassmorphism**: Subtle blur effects and smooth animations (scale/opacity) that make the app feel alive without killing your GPU.

-## 🛠 Tech Stack
+## 🛠 Under the Hood
-We love living on the bleeding edge (and sometimes cutting ourselves on it), so our stack is fresh:
+We use a cutting-edge stack to ensure low latency and high stability:

-- **Angular 18** (Standalone Components) — because modules are so last season.
+- **Angular 18** (Standalone) — Modern architecture without legacy baggage.
-- **Tailwind CSS 4** — styling at the speed of light without context switching.
+- **Tailwind CSS 4** — For rapid, consistent styling.
-- **Electron** — wrapping all this beauty into a native desktop app.
+- **Electron** — Delivering a native desktop experience.
-- **Socket.IO Client** — real-time magic, so your "Hello!" arrives instantly.
+- **WebRTC** — The engine behind our high-quality audio and video.
+- **Socket.IO** — Instant state synchronization.
+- **Lucide Icons** — Crisp visual language.

-## 🚀 About
+## 🚀 Open Source & Context
-This is the Open Source client part of our project.
-Our backend is a bit shy (and keeps secrets), so it lives separately.
-But here everything is transparent!
-Explore, suggest improvements, or just watch how we cook up Angular.
+This repository contains the **client-side code**.
+While our Backend (NestJS) is currently private (it's a bit shy), everything here is open for inspection.

+We are building this for production, focusing on security, scalability, and — most importantly — a user experience that respects your time and hardware.

-*Made with love and lots of console.log()*
+*Made with love, code, and zero cringe.*